What Are the Benefits of a Roth IRA?

 Roth IRAs don’t place age limits on contributions and distributions.

-As of 2020, your age does not prohibit you from contributing to a Roth IRA or Traditional IRA.
+Your age does not prohibit you from contributing to a Roth IRA or Traditional IRA.
 This can allow you to catch up on retirement savings, particularly if you start saving later in life.

 5. Pass tax-free money to heirs